matthewcook333/AnimatedArt-notebook/December 7.md

 Got the rotation speed slider to not reset each time the slider is moved, which looks a lot better now.
 Not perfect, but I am happy with it.
 Took a fair bit of trouble to get this to work with the issue of trying to edit existing animations, which exist within a layer.
 If I was just changing the layer it would be fine, but there are individual animations so I don't want to be working on that level.
 Also implemented the path speed slider, which currently works, but one issue is that as the path gets longer, the animation goes faster that the "animation" is the entire thing.
 I tried changing speed instead of duration, but no luck.
 At the moment it may be more trouble than it is worth to do a lot of math to calculate length of the path, so I may just let that be for now as there are other bigger things to work on, as it looks relatively smooth, just odd as you make the path super long.
 Also made it so that the animation immediately starts while you are drawing for better feedback.

+***12/4***

+The path now hides on "Done", which is good.
+One issue is that I am removing the layer by checking if it is a CAShapeLayer, which is fine for now, but once I add the ability to draw it will be an issue.
+Currently looking into how I can make drawn pictures animated.
+It seems like it will not be too bad, as I can simply make the CGPath drawn into a CAShapeLayer and make that the "CurrentAnimatable".
+I need to see if there is some way to add keys possibly to each sublayer, or when removing paths, I could first check to make sure it is not "Animatable" type so that I do not remove those.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do